-- 3rd-5th: Recycling Home Habits - emphasizes math skills with hands-on manipulations that teach students about the composition of trash and recycling beyond the basics.
+- 3rd-5th: Recycling Home Habits - emphasis on math with hands-on manipulations that teaches students about the composition of trash and recycling beyond the basics.

 - 6th-8th and 9th-12th: Auditing Our Impact - explores the type of waste produced at the school by doing an audit of its waste stream, followed by a student-led project addressing waste concerns at the school.

 Zero Waste Champion Award

 The Generation Zero school with the most recycling and composting (pound per student) will be recognized with a cash prize, a commemorative bench, a press event, and recognition at a UT football game!
 The 2014 Zero Waste Champion is Sims Elementary School.